 Here's a thing I'm certain we can all agree on: Typically the best sides on the Thanksgiving table are meatless.
 Whether you're planning on eating the turkey or not, you'll definitely need some killer side dish recipes.
 Here are 25 vegetarian salads, stuffings, mashes, and casseroles for your Thanksgiving spread.

-The benefit to serving slaw instead of salad at Thanksgiving is that it can be made ahead of time without having to worry that it will wilt.
+The benefit of serving slaw instead of salad at Thanksgiving is that it can be made ahead of time and you don't have to worry about it wilting.
 This fall version combines crunchy green cabbage with sweet cranberries and toasted almonds in a maple-Dijon vinaigrette.

 This raw Brussels sprouts salad has incredible depth of flavor, thanks to the brown butter that's whisked into the dressing, which lends nutty richness further complemented by the buttery hazelnuts.

 This whole-grain salad, flecked with jewel-toned blood orange segments, is a nice change from the usual starches at the table.
 To bulk it up even more, you can add other veggies like chopped fennel, celery, or radishes to the mix.

 These pretty rolls are surprisingly simple to make, thanks to a forgiving yeasted dough that's enhanced with olive oil and yogurt.

 Relying on instant mashed potatoes makes these incredibly tender rolls a snap to put together.
 Since they'll be such a hit with vegetarians and omnivores alike, it wouldn't hurt to make a double batch.